-In the interest of security, all resident students and visitors are expected to provide proper identification to campus staff at the front desk.
-Visitors to each hall are required to leave a current form of picture ID with the desk staff and may retrieve the ID upon exiting.
+In the interest of security, all resident students and visitors are expected to provide proper identification to campus staff at the front desk if applicable.
+Visitors to all first year residence halls are required to leave a current form of picture ID with the desk staff and may retrieve the ID upon exiting.
 Residents have card access to the building in which they live.
 Doors should never be propped and all residents need to exercise caution in giving others access to the building when they enter.
 Community security is everyone's responsibility.